Divyesh195/my_reference/setup_tailwind.md

-# This is not for Tailwind V.4 or later
+# This is for Tailwindcss v 3.4.17

 Step 1: Install Tailwind CSS
 >npm install -D tailwindcss